ginafish/ginafish.github.io/user-guide.markdown

 * People
   * Working with people I enjoy spending time with is more important than enjoying the work
 * Impact
-  * Knowing that I'm working on something with positive impact for people around me has gotten me through tasks I thoroughly disliked - like spending 3 weeks refactoring ~20 Lambda functions that were using an outdated fork of Puppeteer just so that we could upgrade our NodeJS runtime
+  * Knowing that I'm working on something with positive impact for my team has gotten me through tasks I thoroughly disliked - like spending 3 weeks refactoring ~20 Lambda functions that were using an outdated fork of Puppeteer just so that we could upgrade our NodeJS runtime

 ### Things that take my energy away

 * Being siloed
-  * Even if I'm working on something important, if I'm the only one working on it, I struggle with motivation
+  * Even if I think my work is important, if I'm the only one working on it, I struggle with motivation
 * Technical projects with no clear positive business/customer outcome
   * I don't get joy out of working on technology for technology's sake.
 I have appreciation for cool tools, but I have more appreciation for the tool works best
 * Stagnation